Working with Images

 (512, 512, 1)

-Unlike the Python Imaging Library (PIL), the color dimension will even be present on grayscale images (like in the example above).
+Unlike the Python Imaging Library (PIL), the color dimension is also present on grayscale images (like in the example above).
 This way you can always differentiate between a 2D color image (ndim of 3) and a grayscale 3D volume (ndim of 4).
-To interact with PIL or matplotlib you might have to remove the color dimension if it is 1:
+To interact with PIL or matplotlib, you might have to remove the color dimension if it is 1:

 >>> import matplotlib.pyplot as plt